william-spongberg/nothofagus-algorithm/README.md

 ## Features

 - **open-source:** this repo will remain open-source and public
-- **customisable:** users will be able to literally fine-tune their own algorithms using controls built into the nothofagus website
+- **customisable:** users will be able to literally fine-tune their own algorithms using controls built into the nothofagus website.
+They will also be able to see why they are recommended videos.
 - **simple:** this algorithm will remain simple for now as my main specialty is software, NOT machine learning (however, contributions are welcome!).
 It will use the [Implicit](https://benfred.github.io/implicit/index.html) package, and process user likes, views, time watched and reports to create an engagement score for each user interaction with a video, and then use all user interactions to suggest new videos.

 ## Architecture